madetech/handbook/guides/compensation/expenses.md

 If you have purchased an item with your own money that is listed above, you can submit this expense and you will be compensated via bank transfer when expenses are processed.

 You need to submit these expenses via the Xero Expenses app.
 You can download this to your phone from App Store/Google Play.
+Alternatively you can submit these via the [website](https://go.xero.com).

 To get reimbursed: